 In KG half-termly assessments take place.
 In Juniors, formal assessments take place termly, with additional assessments carried out by teachers in interim half-terms.
-In Seniors, termly assessments take place.
+In Upper School, termly assessments take place.

-Data from these assessments are processed and analysed by the Head of Seniors, Head of Juniors, Head of KG and Director of Studies.
+Data from these assessments are processed and analysed by the Head of Upper School and Head of Lower School.
 This is then disseminated to teaching staff and the Inclusion Coordinator through assessment meetings and is stored on the SIS for access by staff.